 In August 2015, with initial funding from Community Benefit SA, the Refugee Advocacy Service of South Australia Inc (RASSA) launched its Migration Assistance Project.
 The Project provides a pro bono service to assist people seeking asylum who are resident in South Australia and are being processed under the “fast track” to apply for protection visas.
 It is the only service of its kind provided by a community legal centre in South Australia.

 Who do we help?

-People seeking asylum who arrived in Australia as ‘unauthorised maritime arrivals’ between 13 August 2012 and 31 December 2013 (inclusive) have had their applications for protection frozen since late 2013.
-Following amendment of the Migration Act 1958 (Cth) in late 2014, these applicants are being progressively invited by the Department of Immigration (DIBP) to make applications under the new ‘fast track’ process.
+People seeking asylum who arrived in Australia as ‘unauthorised maritime arrivals’ between 13 August 2012 and 31 December 2013 (inclusive) had their applications for protection frozen in late 2013.
+Following amendment of the Migration Act 1958 (Cth) in late 2014, these applicants were invited by the Department of Immigration to make applications under the new ‘fast track’ process.

 Eligibility for pro bono assistance depends upon satisfying a means test to assess financial need.
 Asylum seekers with financial capacity are referred to commercial migration agents.

 RASSA initially only provided assistance in completing applications for either Temporary Protection Visas (TPVs), or Safe Haven Enterprise Visas (SHEVs).
 Since the Minister imposed a deadline for all applications of 1 October 2017, we have shifted our focus to providing further assistance to fast track applicants who have lodged a protection visa application, including assistance to seek a review of a ‘fast track’ visa refusal to the Immigration Assessment Authority (IAA).
 We are also receiving a number of requests for assistance with further applications for protection from refugees whose initial temporary visa has expired.
 Unfortunately, permanent protection visa are not currently available.